gsdutra/data_analysis/README.md

 - Regardless of the outcome of the situation, orientating the client to always gather proof of sales and shipment is very important to prevent incorrect chargebacks in the future.
 They may haven't gathered as much evidence as necessary throughout the process, which could have led to an unfortunate result.

 ## Analyzing transaction data
-Despite all analysis made in 'data_analysis', I've gathered the most interesting patters I've found here.
+Despite all analysis made in 'data-analysis', I've gathered the most interesting patters I've found here.

 The dataset has 3.199 transactions in total, where 391 of them have chargeback, which means that 12.22% of them are marked as fraud.
 All transactions have happened in 2019 in a 2 month period.